 Soufflé is incredibly easy to make and people should not be intimidated whatsoever by making them at home.
-For this recipe I wanted to stick to a fairly traditional recipe with the addition of matcha.
+For this recipe, I wanted to stick to a fairly traditional recipe with the addition of matcha.
 If preferred you can simply replace the matcha with vanilla, chocolate, pistachio, lemon or many other ingredients.
-As for the ganache I wanted something that would melt through the middle of the Soufflé which is a concept created from the great renowned chef Pierre Koffman.
-With all that said lets make Soufflé!
+As for the ganache I wanted something that would melt through the middle of the Soufflé which is a concept created by the great renowned chef Pierre Koffman.
+With all that said let’s make Soufflé!

 To serve 2:

 2 medium egg yolks

 25g plain flour

 150g white chocolate

 pinch of salt